Make a Difference Through Volunteering with TLC.

 You can make a difference by using your time and skills to support TLC’s conservation work.
 There are numerous opportunities below and on our events page to help TLC save the places we love here in the Triangle.
 Please contact Margaret Sands at firstname.lastname@example.org for more information about these and other volunteer opportunities.
 Thanks!

 Volunteers assist with stewardship of TLC properties by providing many types of physical support in the field.
 Their projects are varied and interesting and include building kiosks, removing invasive plant species, building and maintaining trails and cleaning up streams.
 Check our event page for upcoming Trail Crew dates.
 If you’d like to receive email announcements of trail workdays and other projects, join our Trail Crew email list!

-Volunteers preserve and improve the physical and biological components of TLC’s Nature Preserves.
+Volunteers preserve and improve the physical and biological components of TLC’s Nature Preserves, particularly those in the Western part of the Triangle.
 The Conservation Corps meets weekly on Thursdays from 9-12 to carry out trail construction and maintenance, invasive species monitoring and control, basic construction and woodworking projects, general landscaping, property and equipment maintenance, and garden construction and management.
 Join our Conservation Corps e-mail list!

 Site Stewards assist in the stewardship of TLC properties by walking the trails and boundaries of our preserves, doing light maintenance during these walks, and reporting on conditions to the TLC’s Stewardship staff.
 Contact TLC Stewardship Technician, Kyle Obermiller firstname.lastname@example.org, for more information.